Spectral Method attacks Sparse LWE, Sparse LPN and Beyond: Introduction

 \section{Introduction}

+Solving systems of linear equations is one of the most fundamental problems in mathematics and computer science.
+Over a field, we can efficiently solve this via Gaussian elimination in polynomial time.
+The problem, however, becomes considerably harder when the equations are \emph{noisy}: given $m$ equations of the form $\langle\bm{a}_i, \bm{s}\rangle +e_i=b_i$ where $e_i$ is an unknown error term, recovering the secret $\bm{s}$ is no longer straightforward.
+The difficulty of solving these noisy linear equations depends on the structure of the error distribution, and understanding precisely \emph{when} efficient recovery is possible remains a central question in both learning theory and cryptography.

-The Learning With Errors (LWE) problem, introduced by Regev~\cite{reg05}, and its close cousin, the Learning Parity with Noise (LPN) problem~\cite{alekhnovich2003more}, form central hardness assumptions in modern cryptography.
-In LWE, samples from the distribution $\mathcal{A}_{s,\chi}$ on $\mathbb{Z}_q^n \times \mathbb{Z}_q$ are generated by selecting $\bm{a} \in \mathbb{Z}_q^n$ uniformly at random, an error $e \in \mathbb{Z}_q$ from a distribution $\chi$ (typically a discrete Gaussian with width $r < q$), and computing $(\bm{a}, \langle \bm{a}, \bm{s} \rangle + e)$ modulo $q$; the decision version requires distinguishing these from uniform samples on $\mathbb{Z}_q^n \times \mathbb{Z}_q$.
-LPN, most commonly studied over $\mathbb{Z}_2$ with Bernoulli noise or more generally over modulus $q$ with small hamming weight error, shares similar structure.
+Two of the most well-studied average-case instantiations of noisy linear equations are the Learning With Errors (LWE) problem, introduced by Regev~\cite{reg05}, and its close cousin, the Learning Parity with Noise (LPN) problem~\cite{alekhnovich2003more}; both serve as central hardness assumptions in modern cryptography.
+In LWE, one samples $(\bm{a}, b) \in \mathbb{Z}_q^n \times \mathbb{Z}_q$ by choosing $\bm{a} \leftarrow \mathbb{Z}_q^n$ uniformly, an error $e \leftarrow \Psi$ (typically a discrete Gaussian of width $r < q$), and setting $b = \langle \bm{a}, \bm{s} \rangle + e \bmod q$.
+The decision problem is to distinguish such samples from uniform over $\mathbb{Z}_q^n \times \mathbb{Z}_q$.
+The LPN problem is most commonly studied over $\mathbb{Z}_2$ with Bernoulli noise, or more generally over modulus $q$ with sparse (low Hamming-weight) noise, and has a closely related structure.
 Most lattice-based cryptosystems rely on LWE's conjectured intractability against classical and quantum algorithms~\cite{reg05,peik09,gentry2009fully,brakerski2014lattice,crypto_primitives_on_LWE}, while LPN's hardness rests on decades of cryptanalysis~\cite{goldreich2000candidate,cryan2001pseudorandom,feige2002relations,mossel2003epsilon,allen2015refute,applebaum2016algebraic,kothari2017sum}, offering competitive efficiency despite fewer constructions~\cite{lpn_crypto,applebaum2017secure}.